Self induced Hall Effect in current carrying bar: Hall Effect: Nonuniform viscous flow

-Eq.(18) gives the critical condition for so-called "zero-resistance state" (ZRS) seems to be observed in Ref.[12].
+Eq.(\ref{Critical_condition}) gives the critical condition for zero resistivity, i.e. the superconductivity\cite{Kamerlingh-Onnes1911}.
 Recall that for arbitrary argument $\beta(\nu) \leq 1$.
-Thus, the solution of transcendental Eq.(18) is possible when $\kappa>1$.
-The condition $\kappa>1$ can be re-written as $d \geq d_{m}$, where we introduce the minimal wire radius
+Hence, the superconductivity would appear when the condition $\kappa>1$ is satisfied.
+The latter can be re-written in terms of film size as $d \geq d_{m}$, where we make use of minimal sample thickness

-when the ZRS can be realized.
-We further demonstrate that ZRS criteria $\kappa=d/d_{m}>1$ could be even stronger regarding real systems.
+for which the superconductivity can be realized.
+We further demonstrate that superconductivity criteria $\kappa=d/d_{m}>1$ is even stronger for real systems.

-We emphasize that the zero resistance state may appear for even finite momentum relaxation time.
-At a first glance, this result looks like mysterious.
-Nevertheless, the experimental data[13] provide a strong evidence of the disorder remains indeed finite within zero-resistance state.
-We argue that the physics of zero-resistance state is rather transparent.
-The non-dissipative diamagnetic current is pinched within a narrow inner layer $\lambda \sim d_{m}/2$ of a wire and, then shunts the dissipative current in the sample bulk.
-The total current in a wire becomes purely diamagnetic when Eq.(18) is fulfilled.
+We emphasize that the superconductivity may appear for even finite momentum relaxation time.
+This result looks like mysterious at a first glance.
+Nevertheless, the experimental data\cite{Meissner32} provide a strong evidence of the disorder remains finite whenever the superconductivity is present.
+A finite momentum relaxation time was estimated\cite{Meissner32} for lead as $T \rightarrow 0$.

+The actual physics of superconductivity is rather transparent.
+The non-dissipative diamagnetic current is pinched within a narrow inner layer $\lambda \sim d_{m}/2$ of a slab and, hence shunts the dissipative Drude flow in the sample bulk.
+The total current in a sample becomes purely diamagnetic when Eq.(\ref{Critical_condition}) is fulfilled.